 Ask: How can I apply this truth to my life?

 As believers, we are meant to be “doers of the word, and not hearers only” (James 1:22).
 The Word of God should change us and inspire us to live differently.
 This is such an important question to ask and not a step in Bible study we should skip!

 Other helpful resources and tips

 And lastly and probably most importantly, make sure you are reading a solid Bible translation.
 There are many translations out there and I’ve learned that just because it’s on the Bible app, doesn’t mean it’s a good one.
-I mostly use the ESV, but I sometimes refer to NASB.
-These are considered word-for-word translations.
-NIV and NLT are more thought-for-thought, The Message is a paraphrase, and some “translations” are not accurate and should be avoided, like The Passion Translation (TPT) (See this article for more information on TPT).
+I mostly use the ESV, but I sometimes refer to NASB and NIV.
+Each Bible translation falls on a spectrum of word-for-word and thought-for-thought.
+NASB is closer to the word-for-word end of the spectrum, where ESV and NIV fall more in the middle, and translations like the NLT are more thought-for-thought.
+The Message is a paraphrase, and some “translations” are not accurate and should be avoided, like The Passion Translation (TPT) (See this article for more information on TPT).
 If you are unsure about a translation, do some research online!

 Proverbs 8:17 says, “I love those who love me, and those who seek me diligently find me.”
 God promises to reveal Himself to us when we earnestly seek Him through His Word.

 If you would like more encouragement and resources sent to you weekly, subscribe to my mailing list!
 I’ll start by sending you a free devotional to help you get into the Word and reflect on truth, but I’ve got a whole bunch of Bible study and prayer resources to send your way as we get to know each other better.
 Hope to see you there!